A statistical test for network similarity: Discussion and conclusions

 We have shown that the distribution of Jaccard distances between its nodes provide a very accurate summary of a graph.
 We have also seen that the K-S distance between these distributions provides a very accurate estimation of the (dis)similarity between two graphs.
 These summarization and comparison properties have been demonstrated on a variety of directed and undirected, synthetic and real-world networks.

-While our metric is unarguably accurate, we observe that in many cases the distance between networks may be small but significant.
-For this reason, we suggest that our metric only be used in conjunction with domain expertise (e.g., knowledge of what is a typical graph variation), when performing anomaly or change-point detection tasks.
+While our metric is unarguably accurate, we observe that in many cases the distance between networks may be small.
+For this reason, we suggest that our metric only be used in conjunction with domain expertise (e.g., knowledge of what is a typical graph variation) and a thorough examination of the graph's structure, when performing anomaly or change-point detection tasks.
+We believe that the significance of a distance is more a domain than a statistical question.
+In particular, our experiments with the very sparse (CM and real-world) graphs demonstrate that the significance in a change is relative to each graph's initial state, not an arbitrary variation in the number of edges or connections.

-Future work should focus on the validity of the p-values.
-Indeed, while we notice a clear monotonic decrease in p-values in step with increases in network dissimilarity, we would like to formally examine their statistical validity.
+Future work should focus on change-point and anomaly detection and on the validity of the $p$-values.
+Indeed, while we notice a clear monotonic decrease in $p$-values in step with increases in network dissimilarity, we would like to formally examine their statistical validity.